liamzdenek/stitch-fix-application/memory-bank/activeContext.md

    - Tested the API Gateway endpoints to ensure they're working correctly
    - Updated documentation with troubleshooting steps for Lambda handler issues

+8. **Updated Backend API to Use DynamoDB**:
+   - Replaced in-memory arrays with DynamoDB operations
+   - Added AWS SDK dependencies for DynamoDB and SNS
+   - Implemented CRUD operations using DynamoDB
+   - Added event publishing to SNS for downstream processing
+   - Ensured proper error handling for database operations

+9. **Improved Engagement Score Handling**:
+   - Updated the backend to respect provided engagement scores
+   - Simplified the frontend code to directly send engagement scores
+   - Added logging to track when scores are provided vs. calculated
+   - Tested the API to confirm engagement score updates are working

 ## Current Challenges

 1. **Testing**:
    - Challenge: Limited time for comprehensive testing
    - Status: Focus on core functionality testing

+2. **Email Generation**:
+   - Challenge: Emails are not being generated for users with low engagement scores
+   - Status: Investigating the issue

 ## Next Steps

 1. **Testing**:
    - Continue testing core functionality
    - Verify end-to-end flow with real data
+   - Debug why emails are not being generated for users with low engagement scores

 2. **Documentation**:
    - Complete README